Getting ready to move to a senior community? Time to declutter…

 Some experts say that hosting a “clutter-free party” is a fun and effective way to distribute items to family, friends and neighbors because it is an opportunity to give sentimental items away while sharing memories.
 Send out invitations and take plenty of pictures to capture the mementos!

-Throughout the decluttering process, keep the end goal of maintenance-free living in sight.
+Throughout the decluttering process, keep the end goal of low-maintenance living in sight.
 This benefit far outweighs the potential stress that moving can bring.
 Whether moving for independent living or assisted living, your move to a senior community comes with a new lifestyle, friendships, and joy.

 ROBSON SENIOR COMMUNITIES